Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 Ahh, the ever-controversial carbon offset.
 It’s controversial because it’s basically the previous idea in reverse.
 (Offsets try to make up for something bad by doing something good.)

-As you were reading Number 3 (about choosing more efficient airlines), you might have wondered why you couldn’t just buy the cheapest flight and offset the emissions, instead of looking for the most efficient flight.
+As you were reading Number 3 (choosing more efficient airlines), you might have wondered why you couldn’t just buy the cheapest flight and offset the emissions, instead of looking for the most efficient flight.

 Of course, you could, but the result would not be the same.